AdiDokania/trello/README.md

 # Install Python 3.6 and above
 # Install behave
 # should have pycharm or anyother IDE
-# open gthe ZIP folder and extract the code
+# clone the repo on your local
 # open it in any IDE
 # to run the code use below command
 # behave --no-capture Features/createCard.feature